fieldtrip/website/tutorial/artifacts.md

 ---
-title: Introduction - dealing with artifacts
+title: Introduction on dealing with artifacts
 tags: [tutorial, artifact, preprocessing, eeg, meg]
 ---

-# Introduction - dealing with artifacts
+# Introduction on dealing with artifacts

 This tutorial explains the general approach on how to deal with artifacts in FieldTrip.